-INDEPENDENT AUDITORS' REPORT
+INDEPENDENT REASONABLE ASSURANCE REPORT

-To the Members of Tire Stewardship B.C.
+To the Members of

+Tire Stewardship B.C.
 Association

-We have audited the following sections within Tire Stewardship B.C.
-Association's (the "Stewardship Agency's") Annual Report for the year ended December 31, 2013 (together the "Subject Matter"):
+We have been engaged by the management of Tire Stewardship B.C.
+Association (the "Stewardship Agency") to undertake a reasonable assurance engagement in respect of the following disclosures within the Stewardship Agency's Annual Report to the Director for the year ended December 31, 2014 (together the "Subject Matter"):